zenika-open-source/the-duck-gallery/README.md

 **Be careful, your PR must respect the following conditions:**

-1. Your contribution respects the code of conduct
+1. Your contribution must respect the code of conduct
 1. It's your first PR to this repository
 1. You have added your image of the duck downloaded from https://pimpmyduck.zenika.com
-1. The image filename must be your GitHub username (ex: `username.png`)
 1. You have not changed the image of the duck
+1. The image filename must be your GitHub username (ex: `your-username.png`)
 1. You are using your own GitHub user and it's the same as the PR author
+1. Into the `contributors.js` file, the message must be short and respect the code of conduct

 ## License